klausman/armapadocs/content/mission_making/sss_custom_airdrop/_index.md

 // BOX DEFINITIONS END -- no need to edit below this line
 ```

-The comments explain pretty much all you need to know.
-I'd like to draw special
-attention to the four lines setting up the actual box (or vehicle) contents.
-Since there is no generic way to add an object to a box in Arma, the script
-needs to use four different kinds of calls to do so, one each for Magazines,
-Weapons, Items and Backpacks.
-Clothing and the like counts as items. **As a
-result it is vitally important that objects are put in the right sublist,
-otherwise, they will not be added to the box correctly.**

 ### A note on chemlights and smoke grenades

 There is a non-obvious aspect to the way the script uses chemlights and smoke